JersyFernandesJF/SwitchLanguage/README.md

 ## SwitchLanguage

-SwitchLanguage i only used this project to create a template to how use a library i18next.
+SwitchLanguage i only used this project to create a template to how use a library i18next and switch language in a Mobile Application.

 <hr>